 Availability and Uptime Management is one of five components in the ITIL Service Delivery area.
 It is responsible for ensuring application systems are up and available for use according to the service criticality and the defined Service Level Agreements (SLAs).

 Your uptime management team should analyze your online business availability requirements and ensure that optimized, cost-effective contingency plans are put in place and tested on a regular basis to ensure an online robust service that meets the business needs.
-For example, Internet ecommerce systems may have almost zero recovery RTO (Recovery Time Objective) in comparison to less critical, non-customer-facing applications where even a few days of recovery can be provisioned on a less expensive cloud infrastructure with limited redundancy capabilities.
+For example, Internet e-commerce systems may have almost zero recovery RTO (Recovery Time Objective) in comparison to less critical, non-customer-facing applications where even a few days of recovery can be provisioned on a less expensive cloud infrastructure with limited redundancy capabilities.

-Following years of experience supporting all type of online service criticalities, I have compiled the following five crucial guidelines that can assist you in presenting a suitable uptime management plan for your cloud service:
+Following years of experience supporting all types of online service criticalities, I have compiled the following five crucial guidelines that can assist you in presenting a suitable uptime management plan for your cloud service:

 1 – Build with Disaster Recovery (DR) in mind